 Estes has an awesome visitor’s center with tons of trails, and actually a very nice path to just walk along the creek/river that runs through town.
 I saw lots of elk in this area too, which is always a fun

 moment to screech at my husband to pull over so I can take pictures bonus.

 Hiking in Estes Park is nice because you have everything you need fairly close to the trailhead.
 There’s obviously a McDonald’s, which is where we usually stop for second breakfast after waking up at the crack of dawn.
 There’s a Subway if you want to be Healthy, as well as a Safeway if you want to stock up on snacks.
 All the amenities are in Estes, so you don’t have to worry that you’re driving anywhere remote.

-Before you leave, you may want to hit the toilets at the trailhead.
-They are non-flushing toilets, aka “vault toilets” and by the time you come back there will be a line.
-While I was waiting in line last time, I tried to get to know the teenage girls in line with me – excitedly commenting that we had the same hiking boots!!!
+While I was waiting in line, I tried to get to know the teenage girls in line with me – excitedly commenting that we had the same hiking boots!!!
 They were not impressed.
 I started to realize I’m an Old in their eyes.

 Anyways, bottom line there’s no running water, so be prepared for that emotionally and make sure to bring hand sanitizer.
 If you want to know what else I pack in my backpack for hikes, click here.

 Once you’ve got going, prepare to zig-zag up for about two miles.
 Again, don’t be discouraged if you have to stop a ton.
 There’s no shortage of spectacular views along the way.

 Once you reach Gem Lake, it’s very pretty, but make sure you go around it to look back from whence you came.
 We were such Colorado noobs that we didn’t realize the REAL view is if you hike up around the rocks that surround the lake and then look out over the incredibly scenic vista of the Rockies.